rtmigo/pyrel/README.md

 <details>
 <summary>If you prefer GIT submodules.</summary><br/>

 Submodule will add the scripts to the repository.
-But the `git pull` will not get the whole repo with submodules.
+But `git pull` for the repo will not get all the files from the modules.
+With submodules additional steps are needed.
-That means, `git pull` returns a broken project requiring additional steps.
 Submodules are weird.

 Create `/abc/pythonproject/scripts/pyrel`: